 Step 1: Terminate the processes

-Ctrl + Shift + Esc
+- Hit Ctrl + Shift + Esc to bring up the Task Manager.

-- Locate the “LocalService.exe” and “MFResident.exe” processes.
+- Look for “LocalService.exe” and “MFResident.exe” processes.

-Related resource: Force Close Program in Windows 11 without Task Manager
+Related resource: Force close program in Windows 11 without Task Manager

 Step 2: Delete the associated files